Leap in Time

 S. Fischer Verlag, 1968), p.
 169. Available in English as: Ernst L. Freud, ed., The Letters of Sigmund Freud and Arnold Zweig, trans.
 Professor and Mrs W. D. Robson-¬Scott (New York: Harcourt, Brace & World, 1970).
 The handwritten original is held in the AZA, no. 7389.

 4 Postcard from Sigmund Freud to Arnold Zweig, Vienna, 04/06/1938, ibid., p.
 169. The handwritten original is held in the AZA, no. 7390.

 5 Sigmund Freud died on 23 September 1939 in London, and Max Eitingon died on 30 July 1943 in Jerusalem.

 6 Arnold Zweig, Traum ist teuer (Berlin: Aufbau-Verlag, 1963), p.
 267.

-Author Maren Horn is a research associate at the Literature Archives of the Akademie der Künste.
+Author: Maren Horn, research associate at the Literature Archives of the Akademie der Künste.